cs4404-mission1/writeup/README.md

 Restart=on-failure
 ```
 The `client` program called by systemd is a small program that establishes an MTLS handshake with the internal keyserver, retrieves the latest key, and writes it to Rocket's configuration file.

+Screenshots of this web interface are available in Appendix A Figures 3 and 4.

 ### DNS Server